How a local travel company designed American actress Drew Barrymore's Singapore itinerary within a week

 "Have the mentality, when you craft somebody’s trip, that you’re going to spend this person’s money like it’s yours.
 It’s about remembering that we have a very important role to play – we are the safekeepers of people’s time," Tan believes.

 "And I feel that especially so because I came from being a lawyer.
-Just having that one week off, I wanted it to be a super special week.
-Trusting somebody with that time, where I eat, how long it takes me to get to one place, where I sleep, was such a big responsibility."
+Just having that one week off, you want it to be a super special week.
+To have someone trust us with that time, where they eat, how long it takes them to get to one place, where they sleep, is such a big responsibility."